-Dubai Trusts Aeroqual with its Air Quality Network
+Dubai Trusts Aeroqual with its Air Quality Monitoring Network

 Dubai is known throughout the world as a bold and forward-thinking city.
 When Dubai Municipality needed to upgrade their air quality network they chose to explore alternatives to traditional US EPA-type analyzers.
 Today a fourteen station network comprised of AQM 60 stations provides real-time continuous measurement of common air pollutants such as ozone, nitrogen dioxide, carbon monoxide, sulphur dioxide, and particulate matter.

 Dubai Municipality is the organisation charged with managing the city’s growth and improving the quality of life enjoyed by the more than two million people who live there.
 Ensuring the quality of the air they breathe is an on-going challenge.
 The number of cars on the roads has soared, placing Dubai amongst cities with the highest rates of car ownership in the world.
 Furthermore Dubai’s population is expected to increase by as much as 300% over the next decade.